ajaymystic/Multimedia_Authoring1_Character-build_Hw2/README.md

 # Multimedia_Authoring1_Character-build_Hw2
 - This repository was built for homework 2 in Multimedia Authoring 1.

-- I set my background to the whole body because my BG image was big and it looked great.
+- I set my background image to the whole body because my BG image was big and it looked great.

 ---